Disney World Restaurant Discounts & Coupons

 Similarly, when staying at one of the Disney resorts, instead of buying a beer at the pool bar, you can usually buy one for less at the resort shop, though if it’s bottled you’ll have to transfer the contents into a plastic cup or mug because they don’t allow bottles by the pool.

 Beer is much cheaper at the Speedway gas stations on Disney property, than in the Disney resort hotel shops.
-Believe it or not, Disney’s hotels charge as much as $25-$30 per 6-pack for beer!
+The Disney hotel shops charge $17 plus tax per 6-pack for regular domestic beer (and even more for fancy beers).
 Speedway charges normal convenience store prices.

 Starbucks

-Lovers of Starbucks coffee drinks will be happy to hear that you can now order all Starbucks drinks (lattes, macchiatos, Frappucinos, you name it) at the Main Street Bakery on Main Street, U.S.A. in Magic Kingdom, Creature Comforts in Animal Kingdom, the Trolley Car Cafe in Disney’s Hollywood Studios and at The Fountain View in Epcot’s Future World.
+Starbucks drinks are available at the Main Street Bakery in Magic Kingdom; Creature Comforts in Animal Kingdom; the Trolley Car Café in Disney’s Hollywood Studios and at Connections Café in Epcot’s World Celebration.
 There are also two Starbucks locations in Disney Springs.

 Eat Breakfast in Your Hotel